 Twin Valley advances to third straight PIAA Class 2A girls lacrosse final with win over Villa Maria Academy

-In search of its third straight appearance in the state championship game, with the score tied at 7-7 heading into the fourth, Twin Valley scored three unanswered goals before holding on defensively for the win.
+In search of its third straight appearance in the state championship game, with the score tied at 7-7 heading into the fourth quarter, Twin Valley scored three unanswered goals before holding on for the win.

-With the win, the Raiders (21-6) will face a familiar foe in Archbishop Carroll, a 4-1 winner of Bishop Shanahan Tuesday, on Saturday in the final at Penn State’s Panzer Stadium.
-The District 12 champion Patriots (19-2), are the three-time defending state champions and have bested Twin Valley in the past two finals.
+The Raiders (21-6) will face a familiar foe in Archbishop Carroll, a 4-1 winner over Bishop Shanahan Tuesday, on Saturday in the final at Penn State’s Panzer Stadium.
+The District 12 champion Patriots (19-2) are the three-time defending state champions and have beat Twin Valley in the past two finals.

 And while redemption has surely been on the Raiders’ minds, for a team whose culture built on togetherness, the most important thing is simply seeing another game.